syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Setting JSON Records
+### Setting JSON records to control object
-The [`setJSONRecords`](../api/ejpivotclient#methods:setjsonrecords) method is used to set the JSON records formed to render the control to a property.
+The [`setJSONRecords`](../api/ejpivotclient#methods:setjsonrecords) method is used to set the JSON records that are formed to render the control to a property.

 {% highlight html %}